comprodls/s3-version-download/README.md

 ```

 ## Application Logs
-Application logs will be available in `logs/` folder with file name corresponding to UTC time of running te script, e.g. `logs/2021-12-20-12-47-53.log`
+Application logs will be available in `logs/` folder with file name corresponding to the time of running te script, e.g. `logs/2021-12-20-12-47-53.log`